Simple Family Organization:

 Command Center for Organizing Mail, School Papers, & Junk

-Solves the problem of… having mail, papers, and junk flood my kitchen counters and get lost.
+Solves the problem of… losing important mail/papers AND having mail, papers, and other junk flood my kitchen counters.

 How the Command Center Works